Back

 Popular veterinary apps

 Although the market is still young, there already are successful players that have been around for some time.
-They can provide us with positive references, as well as serve as good examples of the key features we’ll be talking about later.
+They can provide us with positive references as well as serve as good examples of the key features we’ll be talking about later.

 Airvet

-Airvet is a telehealth app that connects its customers with a network of thousands licensed veterinarians 24/7.
+Airvet is a telehealth app that connects its customers with a network of thousands of licensed veterinarians 24/7.
 There are two ways to communicate with a doctor: you can use an online chat or start a video call.
-The chat is most suitable for non-urgent questions regarding general care, diet, and behavior, while video conferences are reserved for more in-depth consultations.
+The chat is most suitable for non-urgent questions regarding general care, diet, and behavior while video conferences are reserved for more in-depth consultations.

 When the customer starts a video call, the system connects them with the first available veterinarian and automatically opens a case.
 To connect with a doctor, you need to pay a fixed fee.
 This case will then stay open for the next 72 hours.
 During this time, the customer can have a follow-up conversation with the same specialist free of charge.